 • A ring sizer tool (we’ll send you one for free)

-• Visit a jeweller and have your finger measured
+• Take a visit to a a jeweller and have your finger measured

 Rings from our Unique Engagement range – seen on our jeweller’s ring measuring tool